René Jacobs, Zürcher Sing-Akademie / Tonhalle Orchestra Zurich

 Haydn’s Oratorio Today

 Haydn’s oratorios are really popular, particularly with lay choirs.
-They are not very demanding on the choirs, the music is easy to understand.
+They are not very demanding on the choir, the music is easy to understand.
 However, in a professional environment, there may be some challenges.
 The problem is not primarily in the music, but in Baron van Swieten’s libretto, which today sounds rather harmless and naive, especially in combination with Haydn’s pleasant, often equally harmless music.
 Altogether, Haydn’s oratorios can easily sound trivial.

 Among the conductors, René Jacobs (*1946) is one of the top figures and expert in historically informed performances (HIP), a real specialist for baroque and classical music.
 For once, here, he was not performing with a fully specialized ensemble for historic performances, but with the Tonhalle Orchestra Zurich — though with some “historic ingredients”, see below.
 I was really curious to see and hear how conductor, orchestra, choir and soloists would be performing in Haydn’s popular oratorio!